Goifd/game-of-life-Goifd/README.md

 0.000005    0.0549349 %
 0.000001    0.0116069 %

-Which is as expected, the smaller the timestep the smaller the energy loss.
+Which is as expected, the smaller the time step the smaller the energy loss.
 Note that the energy loss is worse than linear.

 ## Exercise 2.2

-// without optimization
+// without optimization -O0
 dt: 0.0001 runtime: 775.441 /step: 0.000123415

-// with optimization
+// with optimization -O2

 dt: 0.1 runtime: 0.0215727 /step: 3.4335e-06